dotKokott/wavearium/README.md

 - For now we are going with svelte ts and will add a backend when it becomes necessary.

 ## Next challenges
-- We have periodicWave now (apparently).
-Can we create a Tone.Oscillator from it?
-- See if fft.js suits our purposes (power of 2 buffer issue, but our buffers are 256 so not sure why they are so big)
+- Why are our buffers so big as opposed to 256?
+- Implement custom oscillator creation cleanly
+- Does partials reflect the actual partials after the set the wave?
+- Why can't we set type to 'custom' for the ToneOscillatorNode
+- Figure out wave -> partial -> wave <-> partial, something about the phasors and inverseFFT I suspect
-- Load wavetable .json from https://github.com/GoogleChromeLabs/web-audio-samples/tree/main/src/demos/wavetable-synth/wave-tables
+- optional Load wavetable .json from https://github.com/GoogleChromeLabs/web-audio-samples/tree/main/src/demos/wavetable-synth/wave-tables
 - Implement waveform drawing
 - More beautiful partial settings (find svelte UI toolkit)
 - Understand piano css